djurdjinakomlenovic/RestfulBooker/README.md

 # RestfulBooker
 Repository created with the purpose to push an assignment solution.

-This project contains automated smoke, positive, negative, and boundary tests for the Restful Booker API using C#, RestSharp, and xUnit.
+This project contains automated smoke, positive, negative, and ping tests for the Restful Booker API using C#, RestSharp, and xUnit.

 🔧 Technologies Used
 C# (.NET Core)